 Focus on the Existing Customer

-Customer retention is the company’s capacity maintain the existing customer.
-It’s a cos-effective way to increase revenue.
+Customer retention is the company’s capacity to maintain the existing customer.
+It’s a cost-effective way to increase revenue.

-Targeting them has higher turnover rate because they are most likely will buy more manufacturing products compared with the new customers.
-Because the company have already established a good communication with the customers, the marketing for a new offer becomes cheaper.
+Targeting them has a higher turnover rate because they are most likely will buy more manufacturing products compared with the new customers.
+Because the company has already established good communication with the customers, the marketing for a new offer becomes cheaper.

-To help manufacturer do this, it’s better if they use a CRM system.
+To help manufacturers do this, it’s better if they use a CRM system.